Why 4-point measurements?Latest updated: April 9, 2021

 Figure 2: Nyquist diagram showing the impact of the ohmic drop induced by a 2-point measurement.

-It can be seen that the connection interface add an additional resistance of around 2 mΩ, that induces a shift of the blue curve to the right on the Nyquist diagram.
+It can be seen that the connection interface adds an additional resistance of around 2 mΩ, which induces a shift of the blue curve to the right on the Nyquist diagram.